-NRS 432B.090 "Physical injury" defined."
-"Physical injury" includes, without limitation:
+NRS 432B.090 Physical injury defined.
+Physical injury includes, without limitation:

 - 1. A sprain or dislocation

 - 2. Damage to cartilage;

 - 3. A fracture of a bone or the skull;

 - 4. An intracranial hemorrhage or injury to another internal organ;

 - 5. A burn or scalding;

 - 6. A cut, laceration, puncture or bite;

 - 7. Permanent or temporary disfigurement; or

 - 8. Permanent or temporary loss or impairment of a part or organ of the body.

-b.
+- b.
 Certify by checking below that the required elements are included in the Aggregate Data Report on serious incident data that have occurred in child care settings each year.

-- i. the total number of serious injuries of children in care by provider category/licensing status - ii. the total number of deaths of children in care by provider category/licensing status - iii. the total number of substantiated instances of child abuse in child care settings - iv. the total number of children in care by provider category/licensing status c.
+[x] i. the total number of serious injuries of children in care by provider category/licensing status [x] ii. the total number of deaths of children in care by provider category/licensing status [x] iii. the total number of substantiated instances of child abuse in child care settings c.
 Provide the website link to the page where the aggregate number of serious injuries, deaths, and substantiated instances of child abuse are posted.